nlp-tlp/wmc-tutorial/README.md

-# nlp-tlp-website
+# WMC Tutorial

-The new website for the UWA NLP-TLP Group.
+The website for the WMC 2023 Tutorial by the UWA NLP-TLP group.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).